-The Winsford Local History Society was first established in November 1966.
-The idea was to form a society which would collect, collate and preserve historical information about Winsford and the surrounding areas.
-They also wished to encourage the study of history as a whole.
-In the early years it was a thriving society which published many newsletters.
-Most of these can be seen in Winsford Library.
-Subscriptions in 1966 were ten shillings for adults and five shillings for juniors.
-Today, forty one years later, membership is ten pounds per annum regardless of age.
+The Winsford History Society was first established in November 1966.
+The idea was to form a society which would collect, collate and preserve historical information about Winsford, Cheshire, and the surrounding areas.
+The Society also wished to encourage the study of history as a whole.
+In the early years it was a thriving local Society which published many newsletters, most of which can be seen in Winsford Library.
+Annual membership subscriptions in 1966 were ten shillings (£0.50) for adults and five shillings (£0.25) for juniors.

 An annual membership subscription is charged, which entitles members to attend the Society’s talks and other events.
 Non-members can also attend, but will be charged as visitors.

 - Family annual membership £15